- How to chose the right colors when you create a website?

 Here’s what Bruno, a food blogger and videographer told us about Style Manager:

 Choosing colors when creating a website should never be a random option.
-Further, I tell you why is that and what you should consider when having this mission to achieve.
+Further, I’m going into what you should consider when having this mission to achieve.

 Two reasons why is it important to know we perceive colors differently